 If you would like to read more of my poetry have a look at my latest book Clive's High Flying Poems, which is previewed in Latest Book.
 On the poems pages you can see some of my poetry, the serious side of life, the funny side of life and the lyrically inspired poetry.

 Some of my latest material is featured in this updated website including my latest prize winning poem Urban Housewife Werewolf which won the Forward Press monthly competition.

-My poem September Bride has now been released (18/12/2011) by the band Plastic Wizzard as an Indie song and can be downloaded on Amazon as an EP.
+My poem September Bride was released (18/12/2011) by the band Plastic Wizzard as an Indie song and can be downloaded on Amazon as an EP.
 (See Lyrically speaking on the Poems page).
 The new single by Plastic Wizzard 'Laura' which I wrote has been recently released and is now featured on the Plastic Wizzard page.
 City of Diversity is the new indie/rock album by Plastic Wizzard which I have written all the lyrics for. https://open.spotify.com/album/7Bh4MFw85GBUQH37zzzR0O

 Thank you for taking the time to visit my site and if you would like to read more of my poems why not buy my first book The Sighting from Amazon or Authorhouse.